Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 <h2><a name="_2">3D Scene Layer</a></h2>

 A single I3S data set is referred to as a Scene Layer.
 It is a container for arbitrarily large amounts of heterogeneously distributed 3D geographic data.
-Scene Layers provide clients access to data, and allow them the flexibility to visualize it according to their needs.
+Scene Layers provide clients access to data and allow them the flexibility to visualize it according to their needs.
 The definition of "data" in this case includes the geometry, attributes, and vertex geometry.

 A Scene Layer is characterized by a combination of layer type and profile.
 The *layer type* describes the kind of geospatial data stored within it.
 The *layer profile* is exposed to clients and includes additional details on the specific I3S implementation.